PlumpMath/foundation-lite/README.md

 #### Who is this for?

-Anyone who is interested in implementing Foundation with pure SASS and little to no use of its JavaScript components.
+Anyone who is interested in implementing Foundation with pure SASS and no use of its JavaScript components or CSS classes.

 ## To get started